andrew/ultimate-awesome/README.md

 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-scalinglaws](https://github.com/rzfan525/awesome-scalinglaws) - A curated list of awesome resources dedicated to Scaling Laws for LLMs.
 - [Awesome-LLM-with-RAG](https://github.com/WangRongsheng/Awesome-LLM-with-RAG) - A curated list of Large Language Model with RAG.
+- [awesome-pda](https://github.com/zhengqigao/awesome-pda) - A collection of papers in the area of photonic design automation.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [awesome-coco](https://github.com/dougmasten/awesome-coco) - A curated list of awesome Tandy Color Computer development tools, software and resources.